Looking for gorgeous views of the Northern Lights? We share the 6 best places to see the Northern Lights in Canada.

 The Northern Lights, also known as the ‘Aurora Borealis,’ are beautiful natural phenomena that many of us want to witness at least once in our lives.

-However, it may surprise you to learn that Canada is one of the greatest places to observe them.
+Many people wonder if you can see the Northern Lights in Canada or is it just Iceland.
+It may surprise you to learn that Canada is one of the greatest places to observe them.
 The Northern Lights are a bit difficult to see, which just adds to their enchantment and beauty.
 Having said that, your odds of seeing them are excellent, particularly if you’re somewhere in the North near the magnetic pole.

-Green is the most prevalent colour, whereas red is unusual.
-The colours crisscross and swirl briskly — some even call it a “dance” — over the dark sky at night.
+Green is the most prevalent color, whereas red is unusual.
+The colors crisscross and swirl briskly — some even call it a “dance” — over the dark sky at night.

 Intrigued?
 Then why not plan a trip to see the Northern Lights in Canada?
 Continue reading to learn everything you need to know about these mysterious strobing lights and where you may view them.